paganini2008/paganini2008.github.io/_posts/2021-07-01-Introduction to Greenfinger - High Performance Distributed WebSpider Framework.md

 ```
 * Directory Description：
   + **greenfinger-console**：
-     The web UI of Greenfinger, an independent SpringBoot application with its own management interface, which can add, modify, start and stop web spider tasks, and provide a search interface for real-time query
+     The Web UI of Greenfinger application, an independent SpringBoot application with its own management interface, which can add, modify, start and stop web spider tasks, and provide a search interface for real-time query
   + **greenfinger-spring-boot-starter**：
-     Core jar of Greenfinger, which implements all the above framework features, provides open APIs such as spider program management and search and even customize your own system with these APIs.
+     Core jar of Greenfinger application, which implements all the above framework features, provides open APIs such as spider program management and search and even customize your own system with these APIs.

-###  Install greenfinger-console：
+###  Install Greenfinger Console：
 ----------------------------
   **Step1:** enter directory: greenfinger-console
-  **Step2:** execute maven command：mvn clean install
+  **Step2:** execute maven with <code>mvn clean install</code>
   **Step3:** After successful execution, there will be a directory named 'run'.
 Move this directory to your working directory (the directory specified by yourself)
-  **Step4:** run jar: java -jar greenfinger-console-1.0-RC2.jar --spring.config.location=config/  (Just reference)
+  **Step4:** run jar with <code>java -jar greenfinger-console-1.0-RC2.jar --spring.config.location=config/ </code> (Just reference)

 * Directory Structure of Run：
 ``` shell